Instagram Tips & Strategies

 • Profile Picture: Is it a high-resolution, easy-to-see version of your business logo?
 If you're a personal brand, is it a clear, professional headshot where your face is visible?
 Avoid busy images that are hard to decipher in that tiny circle.

-• Username (@handle): Is your username simple, memorable, and available on other social platforms for consistency?
-Try not to use too many numbers, underscores, or confusing spelling.
+• Username (@handle): Is your username simple, memorable, and consistent across other social platforms?
+Try not to use too many numbers, underscores, or confusing spellings.
 The easier it is to remember, the easier it is for people to find and tag you.

 • Name Field: This is a powerful, searchable field.
 Don't just put your brand name here.
 Add a keyword that describes what you do.
 For example, instead of just "The Indigo Plant Co.," use "The Indigo Plant Co. | Rare Houseplants."
 Instead of "James Smith," use "James Smith | Fitness Coach."

-• Link in Bio: First, check if your link even works.
+• Link in Bio: First, check if your link works.
 Then, ask if it's the right link.
 Does it support your primary goal?
-Whether you use a landing page tool like Linktree or send people directly to your website, make sure the destination is mobile-friendly and delivers on the promise made in your CTA.
+Whether you use a landing page tool like Linktree or send people directly to your website, ensure the destination is mobile-friendly and delivers on the promise made in your CTA.

 Step 2: Dive Deep into Your Audience